Possible Panda Pregnancy Closes Exhibit At National Zoo In D.C.

 “At some point in the next several weeks, Mei Xiang will likely choose to stay inside all day and spend almost all of her time sleeping.
 She also may start spending extended periods of time in her den.
 In the past she has moved some of her toys and feeders in the den to cradle like she would a newborn cub.
 She also will become much more sensitive to noise,” reports the National Zoo.

 Panda watch is a national pastime in the nation’s capital.
-Next month, she will be turning 20 years old, having given birth to six cubs during her time at the zoo.
+Next month, she will be turning 20-years-old, having given birth to six cubs during her time at the zoo.
 Her son Tai Shan was the first panda cub to be born at the zoo and live more than a few days.
 When he was 4, he had to be sent back to China, per the agreement, crushing those who fell in love with the playful guy.
 A cub born in 2012 passed away after one week.
 In 2013, she gave birth to Bao Bao and the following day to another cub who was stillborn.
 And then, of course, came Bei Bei in 2015.
 Another cub was born several hours before him but that smaller one didn’t survive.

 If you want to see the pandas but aren’t able to visit the National Zoo, you can watch them on the panda cam.